Kiltearn Old Kirk

 A full photographic survey of the kirk was produced during the standing building survey module, with the pictures submitted to the Highland HER and available in digital format at the Cornerstone Café in Evanton.
 A plan was also produced and elevations of the east walls of the church.
 A copy of the report is in the Library on the website, in the Kiltearn Old Kirk folder within the ARCH Projects Reports folder.

 Participants also recorded all the inscriptions of gravestones in the old kirkyard.
 First it was necessary to create a plan of the kirkyard, uniquely numbering and locating all stones.
 In all 378 memorial stones, 72 lair markers, and 48 stones which were either lair markers or headstones were recorded, ranging in date from 1670 to 2014, with over 50 dating before 1800.
 Many were extremely worn and indecipherable.
 In some cases the inscriptions were only partially interpreted, and future work, perhaps using photogrammetry, may help with these inscriptions.
 A database of stones and names was produced, and a listing sorted by surnames extracted.
 The three binders of results and the listing of names are available to view at Cornerstone Café in Evanton, and were sent in digital format to the Family History Search Room at Highland Archives.
 A summary of the results of the survey and the listing of names are also in the Library on the website, in the Kiltearn Old Kirk folder within the ARCH Projects Reports folder.
-The database of names will also be available for searching on the Evanton Community Trust website.
+The database of names is also available for searching on the Evanton Community Trust website.

 The information from historical research and gravestone recording is now being used by participants and others to investigate family history.
 This has already proven useful by visitors to the Old Kirk.